persoo/persoo-autocomplete/README.md

 # Persoo autocomplete

-Full featured autocomplete widget based on React.
+Full featured autocomplete widget written in React.
+  * lightning fast reaction, rendering only html differences
+  * request caching (saving your server resouces)
+  * fully customizable to your requests format, CSS, ...

 Try online [Demo] and play with it.